Giant Sequoias Get People’s Attention

 Trees Beyond Time

 In a world where everything is instant and fleeting real time, deep time is stolen from us.
 Time is often something that confines us, herds us, stresses us out.
 It’s difficult to know time that stretches out centuries before us and millenia behind.
 Through Giant Sequoias we connect to this deep sense of time.
-These clones of the Waterfall and Stagg carry DNA that continues lives from 3,000 years ago.
+These clones of the Waterfall and Stagg carry DNA that continues lives germinated over 3,000 years ago.
 They literally hold these years we call ancient history deep within their hearts.
-They have put on thousands of rings since, measuring a time so vast we have difficulty believing it and understanding it.
+They have put on thousands of rings, measuring a time so vast we have difficulty believing it and understanding it.
 Maybe this is why we mostly ignore it and treat trees the way we mostly do.

 Baby Sequoias in Arboretum Detroit’s tree nursery - Photo by Garrett MacLean